Stock perform better when drinking from troughs

 Because weight gain in livestock is a priority for farmers, it is worthwhile to ensure that stock water is of high quality.

 Restricting stock access

 Restricting stock access into water sources helps to maintain a good quality of water, and prolongs the life of the dam or stream.

-Transporting water around the farm through a reticulation system can increase the flexibility of the grazing system and improve production.
+Piping water around the farm through a reticulation system increases the flexibility of the grazing system and improve production.

-Installing a stock watering system is often needed to change paddock layout so as to move from set stocking into a more intensive rotation.
-Once a suitable watering system is in place, producers have a greater ability to match their grazing system with animal needs according to the season and the amount of feed on offer.
+Installing a stock watering system is often needed to change paddock layout — to move from set stocking into a more intensive rotation.
+Once installed, producers have greater ability to match their grazing system with animal needs, according to the season and the amount of feed on offer.

-In addition, pasture utilisation can be greatly enhanced when animals do not have to travel far for water.
-A trial showed that pasture carrying capacity could be increased by 14 per cent as a result of keeping cattle within 250 metres of water (Landefield & Bettinger 2002).
+Pasture utilisation can be greatly enhanced when animals do not have to travel far for water.
+A trial showed that pasture carrying capacity could be increased by 14% as a result of keeping cattle within 250 metres of water (Landefield & Bettinger 2002).

 Landefield, M. and Bettinger, J. (2002) Water Effects on Livestock Performance.
 Agriculture and Natural Resources, Ohio State University http://ohioonline.osu.edu